B4dAsh/Algorithms/README.md

 # Algorithms

-This is a collection of algorithms I've come across in my short journey as a Computer Science student.
+This is a collection of algorithms I've come across in my short journey as a Computer science student.
 Since I'm still very much of a rookie, these might not be the most efficient or the best implementations.

 ## List of Algorithms